Environmental

 Business Law and Climate Change

-Seminar – 3 hours.
+Seminar – 3 units.
 Climate change is redefining the business and investment community's business norms and transforming traditional corporate law paradigms.
 This highly interactive seminar will use case studies to explore the current intersection of business law and climate risk.
 We will discuss and debate the following questions:1) Do corporate boards have a fiduciary duty to oversee climate risk?
+In all industries or only "high impact" ones?
+2) Will the evolution of "green" or sustainable investing minimize or exacerbate the impacts of climate change?

 Biodiversity Law